computer-geek64/article-engagement-predictor/README.md

 Through the course of this project, we have used transformers models as well as two XGBoost models in order to attempt to accurately predict viewer engagement for any given article with a header and abstract.
 This tool would be incredibly useful for not only New York Times, but theoretically any other newspaper in order to determine which target articles would bring the most success.
 By passing articles through the pipeline described in the project above, and validifying the models do indeed predict engagement with acceptable loss as shown in results, we have effectively created a way for NYT to visualize response to articles before publishing.

-# Dataset:

-The dataset is too large (several gigabytes in size) to upload to the GitHub repository, in both its raw and preprocessed forms.
-Furthermore, it is bad practice to integrate files of immense sizes into version control systems, because the commit graph can expand at an exponential rate when merging and executing other complex Git actions.

-Therefore, the actual dataset can be downloaded from Kaggle ([https://www.kaggle.com/benjaminawd/new-york-times-articles-comments-2020](https://www.kaggle.com/benjaminawd/new-york-times-articles-comments-2020)), and we demonstrated the main part of our preprocessing model in the preprocessing section above.

 # References: